Forbidden Induced Subgraph Characterization of Word-Representable Co-bipartite Graphs: Forbidden induced subgraph characterization of co-bipartite circle graphs

 The proof of the claim proceeds by induction on $k$.
 For the base case, consider $k = 3$.
 Since the first letter of $w_H$ is $3$, the two occurrences of $4$ in $w_H$ must appear immediately after the first occurrence and immediately before the second occurrence of $3$, respectively.
 Similarly, the two occurrences of $5$ in $w_H$ must appear between the first occurrences and after the second occurrences of $3$ and $4$, respectively.
 Finally, the two occurrences of $1$ are placed after the first and second occurrences of $3$, $4$, and $5$, respectively.
 Therefore,

 This establishes the base case of the induction.
 Assume that the claim holds for $k = i - 1$ for some $i > 4$.
 Then, we have

 Now, consider $k = i$.
 It suffices to show that there exists a unique way, up to cyclic shifts and reversals, to place the vertices $2i-2$ and $2i-1$ in $w_H$.
 The vertex $2i-2$ is adjacent to all vertices except $2i-3$ and $2i-1$.
 Therefore, if the first occurrence of $2i-2$ is placed before the first occurrence of $2i-3$, then, to maintain the non-alternation between $2i-2$ and $2i-3$, the second occurrence of $2i-2$ must be placed after the second occurrence of $2i-3$.
-However, this placement would result in a non-alternation between $2i-2$ and $2i-4$, yielding a contradiction.
+However, this placement would result in a non-alternation between $2i-2$ and $2i-4$, contradicting the existence of a $2$-permutation word-representant of $H$.
 Hence, the unique placement of vertex $2i-2$ is as follows:

 Similarly, the vertex $2i-1$ is adjacent to all vertices except $2i-2$ and $2i$.
 Therefore, if the first occurrence of $2i-1$ is placed after the first occurrence of $2i-2$, then, to maintain the non-alternation between $2i-1$ and $2i-2$, the second occurrence of $2i-1$ must be placed before the second occurrence of $2i-2$.
-However, this placement would result in a non-alternation between $2i-1$ and $2i-3$, yielding a contradiction.
+However, this placement would result in a non-alternation between $2i-1$ and $2i-3$, contradicting the existence of a $2$-permutation word-representant of $H$.
 Hence, the first occurrence of $2i-1$ must be placed before the first occurrence of $2i-2$.

 Furthermore, if the first occurrence of $2i-1$ is placed before the first occurrence of $2i-4$, then, to maintain the alternation between $2i-1$ and $2i-4$, the second occurrence of $2i-1$ must be placed before the second occurrence of $2i-4$.
 This, however, would lead to an alternation between $2i-1$ and $2i-2$, again a contradiction.
 Therefore, the unique placement of the vertex $2i-1$ is as follows: